I use VBA/VB.Net to build better ways of achieving every day tasks

-The two lines together will check that all Login information is correct, now we need to tell VBA what to do if that is the case, underneath write:
+The two lines together will check that all Login information is correct.
+Now we need to tell VBA what to do if that is the case.
+You should write underneath:

 The "Unload Me" statement makes sure the form closes on a successful login.
 The "Exit Sub" line will terminate the rest of the code if the LoginFlag is set to true, the two "End If" statements will tell Excel to stop checking the relevant IF statements set earlier.
 The "MsgBox" statement will load a pop up box if the Login is not successful.